AI For Emergency Garage Door Calls

 Garage door calls can involve safety risk

 Correct.
 The AI should not give spring, cable, opener, or off-track repair advice.
-It should capture what the caller says and route through approved company rules.
+It should capture what the caller says and escalate through approved company rules.

 Our dispatcher decides what is urgent